EvanHahn/iso-3166-country-list/README.md

 # ISO 3166 country list

+**This package will still be maintained, but no new features will be added and data may be out of date.** I recommend [`i18n-iso-countries`](https://www.npmjs.com/package/i18n-iso-countries) instead.

 Maps [ISO 3166 codes](http://www.iso.org/iso/country_codes.htm) to English country names and vice versa.
 I built this because I couldn't find something that did exactly what I wanted _and_ worked in the browser.

 In the browser: